CE-Programming/toolchain/docs/static/hardware.rst

 - 4-bit palettized color, using even less RAM and packing in two pixels per byte;
 - 2-bit and 1-bit palettized color modes, packing in four or eight pixels per byte.

-The :code:`graphx` library puts the controller in 8-bit mode, which is faster (half as much data), and allows double buffering.
+The :ref:`graphx library <graphx_h>` puts the controller in 8-bit mode, which is faster (half as much data), and allows double buffering.
 There are currently no libraries for using other graphics modes.
 You'll even have to write your own routines if you want use 16-bit color mode.

-Direct access to the LCD controller's control registers is provided in the :code:`sys/lcd.h` header.
+Direct access to the LCD controller's control registers is provided in the :ref:`sys/lcd.h header <lcd_h>`.

 The LCD Driver
 ^^^^^^^^^^^^^^